bayespecon.models.base.SpatialModel

 residuals()

-Return residuals on the observed scale.
+Return residuals on the observed (or transformed-panel) scale.

 spatial_diagnostics()